 Small Reverberant Room

-This room is designed to be very reverberant, so the walls are made of painted dense brick.
-It has a reinforced concrete sloping roof and a non-parallel pair of walls to make the room more diffuse.
+This rooms walls are made of painted dense brick, it has a reinforced concrete sloping roof and a non-parallel pair of walls to make the room more diffuse.
 The reinforced concrete floor is built on a rockwool insulation board to provide vibration isolation.

-- The room is also used to examine the modal behaviour of small rooms.
+- The small reverberant room is also used to examine the modal behaviour of small rooms.

 - The room can also be easily changed, by adding absorbers and diffusers, to simulate a variety of acoustic environments.